alex-maleno/Fuzzing-Module/README.md

 # Phase 2: The First Fuzz

 ## How to create an AFL++ Docker Container
+This is completed in the main OS terminal
  - First, open the Docker desktop app on your computer, otherwise the next step will throw an error.
  - In your terminal, run the following command `docker pull aflplusplus/aflplusplus`
  - After this command has run, you should be able to open the Docker app and see the AFL++ container under the Container/Apps tab.
 Next to the container, it should say `aflplusplus/aflplusplus` in blue.
     - if you do not see a new Container, go to the Images tab (also on the left) and find the most recent aflplusplus/aflplusplus image.
 Hover over it, click run on the far right, and then create a new container.
 Once you have created the container, return to the Container / Apps tab.
  - Hover over that container, and click the play button to start the container (if there is a stop button instead of a play button, then the container is already running).
  - Click on the CLI button, which has ">_" in a circle.
 This will open a new command line window that is already within your AFL++ docker container.
+ This is completed in the Docker CLI terminal
  - You should be in the `AFLplsuplus` directory (you can confirm this with `pwd`).
-Once there, `make` the AFL++ executables.
+Once there, **`make`** the AFL++ executables.
 This will take several minutes.
 Once it is done `make`ing, you can close the CLI.

 ## How to create Target Docker Container
+This is completed in the main OS terminal
 1. Start the docker container for AFL++ using the Docker app on your desktop
 2. Within the command line, type: `docker ps`
     - This will output the running docker containers on your machine at the moment.
 Copy the `CONTAINER ID` for the running AFL++ container
 3. Next, with your copied container ID, type: `docker commit [container id]`
     - This will output a SHA256 hash of the committed container.
 Copy the first 7-10 characters of the commit hash.
 4. To start the AFL++ container with the target code, first navigate to the top directory of the code you want to fuzz.
 Then type: `docker run --rm -it -v $(pwd):/[name of the directory you are adding to the container] [the commit hash that you copied in the previous step]`
+    - For example, the complete command looks something like the following for one of the authors of this repository: `docker run --rm -it -v "/Users/george/Desktop/CS Capstone/capstone/medium":"/Users/george/Desktop/CS Capstone/capstone/medium" f9a71912b4`
     - If you don't want to navigate to the directory of the code you want to fuzz, you can replace $(pwd) with the *full path to the directory you want to fuzz, starting at your home directory*
     - If the terminal prints the following error: _docker: `invalid reference format: repository name must be lowercase`, add "quotation marks" around the `$(pwd):/\[directory\]`
         - This error arises when directory names contain space characters
-    - For example, the complete command looks something like the following for one of the authors of this repository: `docker run --rm -it -v "/Users/george/Desktop/CS Capstone/capstone/medium":"/Users/george/Desktop/CS Capstone/capstone/medium" f9a71912b4`

 ## How to Run AFL++ on Problem 1
+This is completed in the target container Docker CLI
 1. After starting the docker container, you should be within the `/AFLplusplus` directory.
 Navigate to the folder of the code you want to fuzz.
 You will need to go up a directory from `/AFLplusplus` (`cd ..`), and then `cd` into [name of the directory you are adding to the container] from step 4 of "Creating a Container to Fuzz Code".
 2. Create a build directory (standard practice to name it build)
-    - `mkdir build`
+    - **`mkdir build`**
 3. Change directory into build
-    - `cd build`
+    - **`cd build`**
 4. Add AFL++ tooling to the compiler for your executable:
-    - `CC=/AFLplusplus/afl-clang-lto CXX=/AFLplusplus/afl-clang-lto++ cmake ..`
+    - **`CC=/AFLplusplus/afl-clang-lto CXX=/AFLplusplus/afl-clang-lto++ cmake ..`**
     - `afl-clang-lto/++` is just one example of compilers you can use with AFL++ - different compilers have different advantages.
 You can use any of the compilers within the `/AFLplusplus` directory, and the `CXX` variable name is always the same as the `CC` variable, with `++` appended to the end
 5. Make the files in build
-    - `make`
+    - **`make`**
 6. If you do not already have a seed directory, follow this process to create and populate one using the `dd` command.
 If you do have such a directory, skip to step 7.
         - `cd ..`
         - `mkdir seeds`